webtactics/jamestaylorsolicitor.com.au/pages/services.md

 ---
 layout: layouts/services.njk
 title: Our Service & Practice Areas
-description: James Taylor Bathurst Solicitor is a Criminal and Family Law Lawyer offering specialist advice and representation in Criminal and Family Law matters and services in all areas of law including Conveyancing, Wills Probate and Administration.
+description: James Taylor Bathurst Lawyer is a Criminal and Family Law Lawyer offering specialist advice and representation in Criminal and Family Law matters and services in all areas of law including Conveyancing, Wills Probate and Administration.
 class: services
 section: legal-services
 date: 2024-07-20